Chordian/sidfactory2/README.md

 - Added: Documentation on how to customize configuration using a `user.ini` file.
   Including a default template.
 - Added: configuration option `Window.Scaling` to scale the contents of the window.
-(Thanks to Matty Seito for requesting)
+(Thanks to Matty Seito for suggesting)
 - Added: Configuration option `Sound.Output.Gain` for boosting/lowering output volume of the editor.
-- Added: Configuration option `Editor.Follow.Play` to set default follow play on/off in `user.ini`
+- Added: Configuration option `Editor.Follow.Play` to set default follow play on/off.
+(Thanks to Laszlo Vincenzo Vincze for suggesting)
+- Added: Configuration option `Editor.Sequence.Highlights` to set default sequence highlights on/off.
+(Thanks to Laszlo Vincenzo Vincze for suggesting)

 ### Build 20210104